-The members of the Compensation Committee are Ms. Lowrie (Chairman), Mr. Mercer and Mr. Murin.
-Our Board has determined that each member of the Compensation Committee is "independent" within the meaning of the applicable standards of the NYSE.
-Each member of the Compensation Committee qualifies as an "outside director" as such term is defined under Section 162(m) of the Internal Revenue Code and as a "non-employee director" for purposes of Rule 16b-3 of the Exchange Act.
+The members of our Compensation Committee are Ms. Lowrie (Chairman), Mr. Mercer and Mr. Murin.
+Our Board has determined that each member of our Compensation Committee is "independent" within the meaning of the applicable standards of the NYSE.
+Each member of our Compensation Committee qualifies as a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.

-The Compensation Committee held four meetings in 2017.
-The primary purpose of the Compensation Committee is to assist our Board in discharging its responsibilities relating to the management agreement with our Manager and the compensation of our Manager, directors and executive officers and administration of our compensation plans, policies and programs, including but not limited to our 2013 Equity Incentive Plan.
-The Compensation Committee has overall responsibility for evaluating and recommending changes to the compensation plans, our policies and programs and approving and recommending to our Board for its approval awards under, and amendments to, our 2013 Equity Incentive Plan.
+Our Compensation Committee held four meetings in 2018.
+The primary purpose of our Compensation Committee is to assist our Board in discharging its responsibilities relating to the management agreement with our Manager and the compensation of our Manager, directors and executive officers and administration of our compensation plans, policies and programs, including but not limited to our 2013 Equity Incentive Plan (our "2013 Plan").
+Our Compensation Committee has overall responsibility for evaluating and recommending changes to the compensation plans, our policies and programs and approving and recommending to our Board for its approval awards under, and amendments to, our 2013 Plan.
+Our Compensation Committee may form and delegate authority to subcommittees comprised solely of independent directors or its chair when appropriate.